wooster0/robot/README.md

 # Use a low-level language like Zig, C/C++, or Rust?

-Nope, this time in this project I'm saving myself from all this headache and just doing it the easy way and having fun by doing it like everyone else: Microsoft MakeCode with blocks, JavaScript, or Python (JavaScript for this project).
+Nope, this time in this project I'm saving myself from all this headache and just doing it the easy way and having fun by doing it like everyone else: Microsoft MakeCode with blocks, JavaScript/TypeScript, or Python (TypeScript for this project).

 The micro:bit runtime (<https://lancaster-university.github.io/microbit-docs/>) similarly comes with its own difficulties.